eXist-db/eXide/Readme.md

 Building
 --------

+The latest version of eXide is included with eXist-db, though this might not be the newest version.
+You can install a newer or second version of eXide by deploying it directly into the database.
+This is also how development on eXide is done.

-The latest version of eXide is included with eXist-db.
-To build eXide from scratch, you should first get eXist-db from SVN and build it (build.sh/build.bat).
-Next, change into the webapp directory of your eXist install and clone eXide into a sub-directory, e.g.:
+To build eXide from scratch,
+you should first get eXist-db from SVN and build it (build.sh/build.bat).
+Next, clone eXide into a sub-directory, e.g.:

      git clone git://github.com/wolfgangmm/eXide.git eXideDev
      cd eXideDev